Aaron Bay-Schuck: Warner Records

 In October 2017, it was announced that Bay-Schuck had been appointed CEO and co-chairman of Warner Records.
 He assumed the position in October 2018.
-He said that increasing the focus on pop and hip hop artists were among his goals as Warner's CEO; since then, the label has had #1 hits with Saweetie featuring Doja Cat ("Best Friend"), Dua Lipa ("Levitating") and Bebe Rexha ("Meant to Be"); and signed artists including Zach Bryan, Teddy Swims, NLE Choppa, Benson Boone, Veeze, and Omar Apollo.
+He said that increasing the focus on pop and hip hop artists were among his goals as Warner's CEO; since then, the label has had #1 hits with Saweetie featuring Doja Cat ("Best Friend"), Dua Lipa ("Levitating") and Bebe Rexha ("Meant to Be"); and signed artists including Zach Bryan, sombr, Teddy Swims, NLE Choppa, Benson Boone, Veeze, and Omar Apollo.

 Bay-Schuck was an executive producer of the 2021 documentary Tom Petty, Somewhere You Feel Free: The Making of Wildflowers.
 The film won a Producers Guild Award in 2022.

 Recognition

-Bay-Schuck has appeared on the Billboard Power 100 every year from 2019-2025, the Variety 500 every year from 2019 through 2025, and on the Billboard Country Power Players list in 2024 and 2025.
+Bay-Schuck has appeared on the Billboard Power 100 every year from 2019-2026,the Variety 500 from 2019-2025 and the Billboard Country Power Players list in 2024 and 2025.
 Variety named Bay-Schuck and Corson executives of the year in 2024.